peterbaudains/practical-guide-to-data-science-projects/README.md

 Free hosting of your webapp is available from a variety of services (e.g. [Python Anywhere](https://www.pythonanywhere.com/), [shinyapps.io](https://www.shinyapps.io/)).

 The CDRC has a cloud-based web-app hosting capability which can be made available for you to host your data products.
-This uses [Docker](https://www.docker.com/) and [GitHub Actions](https://github.com/features/actions) to automate deployments on code changes.
+This uses [Docker](https://www.docker.com/) and [GitHub Actions](https://github.com/features/actions) to automate deployments on code changes to a branch in your GitHub repo.

 ---